pixijs/floss/README.md

 ### Debug Mode

-Open tests in an Electron window where test can can be debuged with `debugger` and dev tools.
+Open tests in an Electron window where test can can be debugged with `debugger` and dev tools.

 ```js
 gulp.task('test', function(done) {